Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "Yeah.
 Sometimes I do."

-"Then...how can you say I should not?"
+"Then... how can you say I should not?"

 "Because I shouldn’t."

 Yan twitched his tail.
-"Then...if you know you should not, but you do anyway…?"
+"Then... if you know you should not, but you do anyway…?"

 Daar sighed heavily, and licked some blood off his claws before answering.